41ison/QC4DIANN/README.md

-## Quality control analysis of DIA data using DIA-NN 1.9.1 search results
+## Quality control analysis of DIA data using [DIA-NN 1.9.1](https://github.com/vdemichev/DiaNN/releases/tag/1.9.1) search results

-Please, note that the columns names are slightly different in `report.tsv` and `report.parquet` files.
+Please, note that the column names are slightly different in `report.tsv` and `report.parquet` files.
 Some importante informations are only available in the `report.parquet`.
 You can download the .qmd document and place it in the same folder as the report.parquet file.

 To have an in depth understanding of what is happening in this script, please check the [DIANN documentation](https://github.com/vdemichev/DiaNN), as well as the original publication of the QuantUMS algorithm by Demichev's group: